New Multi-messenger Probe of Dark Matter-Nucleon Interactions from Ultra-high Energy Cosmic Ray Acceleration

 \section{Conclusion}

-Considering the recent spike in interest in spiky DM density profiles around supermassive black holes, it is very timely to find new observables to test the existence of such DM spikes.
+Considering the recent spike in interest in spiky dark matter density profiles around supermassive black holes, it is very timely to find new observables to test the existence of such DM spikes.
 Conversely, it is also timely to ask what DM properties can be constrained in the presence of such spikes.
 In this work, we have introduced a novel method to constrain the DM-nucleon cross section within the spikes under various assumptions.
-We noted that relatively weak interactions between DM and SM baryons has the potential to disrupt the acceleration of ultra-high-energy CRs in dense environments near supermassive black holes.
+We noted that relatively weak interactions between DM and SM baryons has the potential to disrupt the acceleration of ultra-high-energy CRs in dense environments near SMBHs.
 This is the case even after accounting for baryonic feedback that can suppress DM spikes.